 COMP Y

-Article 32
+Article 32(> applies to Art.
+1, 2 & 3) [Post 18 October 2018 shadows’ meeting]

 Assessment of market developments, including stress tests (79 Balz-Berès)

-1. The Authority shall monitor and assess market developments in the area of its competence and, where necessary, inform the European Supervisory Authority (European Insurance and Occupational Pensions Authority) and the European Supervisory Authority (European Securities and Markets Authority), the ESRB and the European Parliament, the Council and the Commission about the relevant micro-prudential trends, potential risks and vulnerabilities.
+1. The Authority shall monitor and assess market developments in the area of its competence and, where necessary, inform the two other ESAs, the ESRB and the European Parliament, the Council and the Commission about the relevant micro-prudential trends, potential risks and vulnerabilities.
 The Authority shall include in its assessments an economic analysis of the markets in which financial institutions operate and an assessment of the impact of potential market developments on such institutions.
-(80 Balz-Berès )
+(80 Balz-Berès, 583 Berès et al > applies to Art.
+1, 2 & 3)

-2. The Authority shall, in cooperation with the ESRB, initiate and coordinate Union-wide assessments of the resilience of financial institutions to adverse market developments in a realistic manner.
-To that end it shall develop: (81 Balz-Berès )
+2. The Authority shall initiate and coordinate Union-wide assessments of the resilience of financial institutions to adverse market developments in a realistic manner.
+To that end it shall develop: (81 Balz-Berès > applies to Art.
+1, 2 & 3)

 (a) common methodologies for assessing the effect of economic scenarios on an institution's financial position;

-(aa) common methodologies for identifying financial institutions to be included in Union-wide assessments; (82 Balz-Berès )
+(aa) common methodologies for identifying financial institutions to be included in Union-wide assessments; (82 Balz-Berès > applies to Art.
+1, 2 & 3)

 (b) common approaches to communication on the outcomes of those assessments of the resilience of financial institutions;